MonkeyBars3k/ReaScripts/README.md

 ### How to use

-**To use Glue-Reversible**, simply select items or make a time selection with items inside and trigger either of the Glue-Reversible scripts (time selection enabled/disabled).
+**To use Glue-Reversible**, simply select items and trigger one of the Glue-Reversible Glue or Smart Glue scripts (obey time selection enabled/disabled).

-To edit your glued items, the **Edit** script opens the created container item; the items inside are automatically grouped for you.
-You can see the container item created with Glue-Reversible, but the items inside are now visible and directly editable.
-Continue working with them as grouped items and/or reglue them again with Glue-Reversible.
+To edit your glued items, the **Edit** script opens the created container item, revealing the contained items once again.
+To reglue, just use one of the Glue scripts again.

 **Smart Glue/Edit** (with time selection enabled/disabled) will intelligently determine which action is required based on your item selections.